taku-n/taku-n.github.io/content/posts/vrchat.md

 You can press the button saying "ASTC でテクスチャを圧縮" being showed by VRCQuestTools but ASTC needs a good CPU to build.

 [VRCQuestTools](https://kurotu.booth.pm/items/2436054)
+The shaders this can use are Standard, UTS2, arktoon, AXCS, Sunao, lilToon.
 [ASTC](https://omega.hatenadiary.jp/entry/2019/07/24/032528)
 [lilToon](https://booth.pm/ja/items/3087170)